Rockman-Blue/SANS-SEC504-CTF/4-pls.issplaylist.com/pls.issplaylist.com-Writeup.md

 * Challenge - Exploit the vulnerability identified on the pls.issplaylist.com website.
 Retrieve the flag value stored in the flag table.
 * Points - 5

 Manual SQL injection can be trick and time consuming.
-Instead, I'll use the Sqlmap tool to make exploiting the vulnerability easier.
+Instead, I'll use the Sqlmap tool to make exploiting the site easier.
 Several uses of Sqlmap are needed to get the flag.
 When you use SQL map, there are two rules to follow:
 * Use a valid, non-error generating URL.
 * Put the URL in quotes.